juansebastiancodes/magic-deck-printer/README.md

 ```

 PDF files will be created inside the `results/` directory with a name based on
-the current date and time, for example `deck_20230101_120000_fronts.pdf` and
+the current date and time.
+If `pages-intercalation` is enabled (the default) a
+single file like `deck_20230101_120000.pdf` will contain alternating front and
+back pages.
+Otherwise two files, `deck_20230101_120000_fronts.pdf` and
-`deck_20230101_120000_backs.pdf`.
-The back pages are mirrored horizontally so
+`deck_20230101_120000_backs.pdf`, will be produced.
+The back pages are mirrored
-that fronts and backs line up when cutting.
-Print using the "flip on long edge"
+horizontally so that fronts and backs line up when cutting.
+Print using the
-duplex option to ensure proper alignment.
+"flip on long edge" duplex option to ensure proper alignment.